 Only the ([0-0], [6-6]) and ([0-1], [5-6]) pairs have to be matched that way.
 The other tiles all have two or three possible mates to complete their pairs.

 If you wish to extend the game to more players, then use a larger set of dominoes and change the desired total of the pairs to the total of the largest double in the set.
 The math will change a little bit because each tile will have more possible mates.
 The one thing that will remain constant is that the highest double and the double zero have to pair with each other.

-In the original Korean game, played with Chinese dominoes, pairs are made using the Korean pair system and not the Chinese pair system seen in Pai Gow.
-The identical tiles are paired together, but the "military" tiles are paired as follows:
+In the original Korean game as described by Stewart Culin in 1895, Chinese dominoesare paired using a Korean system and not the Chinese pair system seen in Pai Gow.
+The identical tiles are paired together, but according to Culin the "military" tiles are paired as follows: